 - Opera House (Opera House) – opened in 1891

 - The Swiss National Museum (Schweizerisches Landesmuseum) resembling a medieval castle.
 The building was built in the nineteenth century, on the wave of romanticism.

-On a board of each ship there is a bar (with waiter service).
+Onboard each ship there is a bar (with waiter service).
 All trips operated by the “Lake Zurich Navigation Company”, require an additional fee of CHF 5 /USD per person.
 More information and a detailed timetable on the site: Lake Zurich Navigation Company.

 There was a spacious room in the hotel, a wide and comfortable bed, a newly renovated bathroom.
 Breakfasts tasty, small selection, but fully sufficient for breakfast.
 On rainy days, you can take an umbrella from the reception (we used this option twice).

-I recommend that hotel, even though B&B price is high: about 200 CHF /USD per night, but it seems that as for Switzerland it is quite a good offer.
+I recommend that hotel, even though the B&B price is high: about 200 CHF /USD per night, but it seems that as for Switzerland it is quite a good offer.